luisarcher/SO2-DungeonRPG/README.md

 This project has been done by [André Oliveira](https://github.com/AndreOliveiraRepos) and I during our Computer Science degree for the Operating Systems Course, where we have scored full marks.

 DungeonRPG is a multiplayer game where players must collect items randomly placed on a map while dealing with monsters and other players.
-The game uses Windows API to create a graphical user interface and has been written using Visual Studio 2015 v140 PlatforToolset.
+The game uses Windows API to create a graphical user interface and has been written using Visual Studio 2015 v140 PlatformToolset.

 ___